 Breeds: Yorkshire Terrier and Rat Terrier

 The Ratshire is a small-to-medium mix between a Yorkie and a Rat Terrier.
 This breed can weigh between 10 to 20 pounds, which is slightly larger than many breeds on this list.
-The Ratshire is known for their active nature and require an attentive owner dedicated to providing plenty of exercise.
+The Ratshire is known for their active nature and require an attentive owner dedicated to providing plenty of exercises.

 Their coat tends to be quite thick and this breed requires frequent brushing, meaning they cannot be considered a low-maintenance dog.
 Ratshires are moderately easy to train, with dedication and patience a Ratshire will pick up many commands and tricks.
 They get along well with other animals and kids and make a great choice for first-time owners with children!

 Breeds: Yorkshire Terrier and Poodle